-Fortunately, we have two teachers in our Koru Kids team on hand to help our after school nannies – so we thought we’d get their advice!
-Reassuringly, they wanted to stress that simple gestures go a long way when it comes to feeling appreciated, and parents certainly shouldn’t feel pressured by their peers into buying expensive or extravagant gifts.
+Even if you aspire to give a gift, it can easily slip your mind in the pre-Christmas whirlwind.
+Fortunately, we have two teachers here at Koru Kids – so we thought we’d get their advice!
+Reassuringly, they stressed that simple gestures go a long way when it comes to feeling appreciated, and parents certainly shouldn’t feel pressured by their peers into buying expensive or extravagant gifts.

 A non-monetary gift

 If money or time to get to the shops is tight there are plenty of other ideas.
-For example, sparing some time to write a nice handwritten note emphasising how much you appreciate all their hard work is quite often the way to go.
-Our teachers agreed that receiving a genuine message in a card is just as important as a gift.
-As one said, “I still have the wonderful cards and drawings children made for me, and they are on my walls.”
+For example, sparing some time to write a nice handwritten note emphasising how much you value all their hard work will be appreciated much more than a box of biscuits.
+Our teachers agreed that receiving a genuine message in a card means a huge amount to them.
+As one said, “I still have the wonderful cards and drawings children made for me framed on my walls.”

-Although it requires one parent to take the lead in coordinating a collection, the extra effort will mean a lot to the teacher and so a gift from the whole class is always well received.
-Great examples, a gift basket themed around your teacher’s favourite pastime, personalised items such as purses and stationery, or simply a gift card that everyone’s put towards.
+Although it requires one parent to take the lead in coordinating a collection, the extra effort will mean a lot to the teacher.
+There are so many options including a gift basket themed around your teacher’s favourite pastime, personalised items such as purses and stationary, or simply a gift card that everyone has contributed to.

 If you’re up for going the extra mile, it could be something even more personal like a class photo or a photo album.
-One of our favorite ideas was a jigsaw made out of the class photo.
-The teacher loved it so much she framed it for her office wall.
+One of our favourite ideas was a jigsaw made out of the class photo – the teacher loved it so much she framed it for her office wall.

-The gifts that children, or more accurately their parents gift aren’t always practical, no matter how grateful the teacher is for the gesture.
-We’ve put together a list from the best and not-so-great, to the downright puzzling Christmas presents – straight from the teachers’ mouths.
+The gifts that children, or more accurately their parents, give aren’t always practical, no matter how grateful the teacher is for the gesture.
+We’ve put together a list of the best, to the not-so-great and the downright puzzling Christmas presents – straight from the teachers’ mouths:

 5 of the not-so-great…